1994 amendment of the Constitution of Argentina: Other specific provisions

 all inhabitants are entitled to the right to a healthy and balanced environment fit for human development in order that productive activities shall meet present needs without endangering those of future generations; and shall have the duty to preserve it.
 As a first priority, environmental damage shall bring about the obligation to repair it according to law.
 The authorities shall provide for the protection of this right, the rational use of natural resources, the preservation of the natural and cultural heritage and of the biological diversity, and shall also provide for environmental information and education.
 The Federal Government shall regulate the minimum protection standard, and the provinces those necessary to reinforce them, without altering their local jurisdictions.
 The entry into the national territory of present or potential dangerous wastes, and of radioactive ones, is forbidden.

 Additionally, there are precise provisions referring to protection of consumers rights, defense of competition, control of natural or legal monopolies, and of public services' quality and efficiency.

+Members of the Constitutional Assembly

+Among the convention members who defended the Pact of Olivos were the Peronists Augusto Alasino, Carlos Corach and Antonio Cafiero, and the Radicals Enrique Paixao, Jesús Rodríguez, César Jaroslavsky and Elisa Carrió.

+The following are the people elected as convention members who formed part of the Constituent Convention that carried out the Argentine constitutional reform of 1994: